LilElm/python-flying-balls/README.md

  * 'STOP' must be pressed for the camera to stop recording

  * Buffer size increased to avoid data loss

+ * mysql_update.py modified to work with current data output

+ * shutil module and mysql_update.py are both incompatible with camera.py

+   * Only rmtree has been imported from shutil in effort to work around any disfunction

+   * mysql_update.py is called using the os module to keep the environments separate

+ * Future work: keep camera connected until the program closes

 </sub>